s0100/daydream/README.md

-# daydream
+# Daydream
-what was the day?
+> A command-line program for figuring out the day.